 - Pass a background check and provide proof of negative TB test within the past year

-This is a three month internship with the possibility to extend to six months.
+This is a three-month internship with the possibility to extend to six months.
 Interns must be able to commit to 30-40 hours per week, including holidays and weekends.
-Applicants must submit two letters of reference.

 To apply, go to solaa.si.edu.
 Select "Don't have an Account?
 Create An Account."
 Complete the information to create an account.

 Information that will be requested (in SOLAA) includes:

 - Basic personal information

 - A one-page statement of your interest in pursuing this position.
 The statement should mention relevant experience, career goals, your reasons for wanting this internship, and what you hope to gain from the experience.
 Your statement is very important during application evaluations.

 - Transcripts from your current and/or previous institutions.
 Unofficial transcripts are acceptable.

 - Two letters of reference (one must be from a current or a former supervisor)